oatlog/oatlog/doc/report/main.typ

 === Sorting

 One of Oatlog's core operations, alongside for example union-find lookups and hashmap accesses, is sorting arrays of e-nodes, concretely tuples -- mostly triplets -- of 32-bit integers.
+The sorting algorithm can be and for performance reasons therefore in practice is an unstable sort, meaning that tuples that compare equal can be permuted arbitrarily.
 For this Oatlog uses the library Voracious sort @voracious_sort, which sorts using a most-significant-digit radix sort with a fallback on the Rust standard library's pattern-defeating quicksort on small inputs.

 Radix sorts are linear time algorithms to sort (anything interpretable as) fixed width integers.
 At their simplest, input numbers are written to a 256-entry histogram based on their highest or lowest